Trailer (vehicle): Electrical components

 Many older cars took the feeds for the trailer's lights directly from the towing vehicle's rear light circuits.
 As bulb-check systems were introduced in the 1990s "by-pass relays" were introduced.
 These took a small signal from the rear lights to switch a relay which in turn powered the trailer's lights with its own power feed.
 Many towing electrical installations, including vehicle-specific kits incorporate some form of bypass relays.

 In the US, trailer lights usually have a shared light for brake and turn indicators.
-If such a trailer is to be connected to a car with separate lamps for turn indicator and brake a trailer light converter is needed.
+If such a trailer is to be connected to a car with separate lamps for turn indicator and brake a trailer light converter is needed, which allows for attaching the trailer's lights to the wiring of the vehicle.

 Nowadays some vehicles are being fitted with CANbus networks, and some of these use the CANbus to connect the tow bar electrics to various safety systems and controls.
 For vehicles that use the CANbus to activate towing-related safety systems, a wiring kit that can interact appropriately must be used.
 Without such a towbar wiring kit the vehicle cannot detect the presence of a trailer and can therefore not activate safety features such as trailer stability program which can electronically control a snaking trailer or caravan.

 By-pass systems are cheap, but may not be appropriate on cars with interactive safety features.